Different Types of Forests in India

 How many evergreen forests thrive year after year in India?

-Regarding forest distribution, what is the ranking of Karnataka in India?
+Regarding forest distribution, what is Karnataka’s ranking in India?

-Karnataka is India’s 6th largest forest state in terms of area, and Karnataka has 38,575 square kilometres under forest cover.
+Karnataka is India’s sixth-largest forest state in terms of area, with 38,575 square kilometres under forest cover.

 What is the area of coniferous forests in India?

-In India, the coniferous forest covers an area of 27,500 sq km (10,600 sq mi).
-Out of the total area, 34.69% of the coniferous falls under protected areas.
-These forests grow in North Indian states and the Middle East Himalayas (upper & middle altitudes).
+In India, coniferous forests cover an area of 27,500 sq km (10,600 sq mi).
+Of this total area, 34.69% is protected.
+These forests grow in North Indian states and the Middle East Himalayas (upper and middle altitudes).

 List of 43 best forests in India

-- Bhagwan Mahaveer Sanctuary and Mollem National Goa
+- Bhagwan Mahaveer Sanctuary and Mollem National Park, Goa

 - Simlipal National Park Orissa